Hoyasumii/bee-movie/README.md

 Stand to the side, kid.

-It's got a bit of a kick
+It's got a bit of a kick.